lucasncabral/ml-git/docs/first_steps.md

 |   |   |-- imagenet8
 |   |   |-- dataset-ex
 ```
+The example above represets a ML-Git repository containing 3 different datasets, all falling under the same directory _folderA/folderB_ (This hierarchy was defined when the entity was created and can be modified at any time by the user).

 In order for ML-Git to manage the different versions of the same dataset.
 It internally creates a tag based on categories, ML entity name and its version.
 To show all these tag representing the versions of a dataset, simply type the following:
 ```
 ml-git datasets tag list imagenet8
 ```